Russian Arrested in Spain 'Over US Election Hacking'

 Then there's the mounting evidence that Russia hacked voter rolls

 Where is that exactly?
-The only effort ever put forth (by the Green party) showed no Russian involvement and resulted in a few more votes for Trump than we
+The only effort ever put forth (by the Green party) showed no Russian involvement and resulted in a few more votes for Trump than were originally counted.

 Re: (Score:2)